opvious/abaca/examples/forms-and-files/README.md

-# Forms example
+# Forms and files example

-This example shows how to submit and handle forms with Abaca, both with (`multipart/form-data`) and without (`application/x-www-form-encoded`) files.
+This example shows how to upload and handle forms and files with Abaca.
+Both major form types are considered (`application/x-www-form-encoded` and `multipart/form-data`).

 + OpenAPI specification: [`resources/openapi.yaml`](resources/openapi.yaml)
 + Server implementation: [`src/server.ts`](src/server.ts)